smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-configure-using-wsb-file.md

 <MemoryInMB>value</MemoryInMB>
 ```

-If the memory value specified is insufficient to boot a sandbox, it's automatically increased to the required minimum amount.
+If the memory value specified is insufficient to boot a sandbox, it's automatically increased to the required minimum amount of 2048 MB.